davinyleticia/bashfichas/pages/about.md

 lang: "en"
 ---

-# About GitFichas
+# About BashFichas

-I welcome you to GitFichas!
+I welcome you to BashFichas!

 GitFichas is a collection of study cards about git!